andymcgunagle/react-component-quick-build/README.md

-# React Component Generator by amcgunagle
+# React Component Quick Build by amcgunagle

 One method to help you quickly create a new directory with two files - one with a template for a new React component, the other a file for the component's accompanying CSS module.